SAP-samples/cloud-extension-html5-sample/README.md

 Depending on your backend application setup, you either configure the destinations during development, or define them after deploying the application.
 Finally, to consume the applications, you can create a site in SAP Cloud Platform Portal, build the URL, and define custom domains.

-For more information, please refer [here](https://help.sap.com/viewer/29badeeee3684338b2e870139bdc4d86/Cloud/en-US/c1b9d6facfc942e3bca664ae06387e9b.html)
+For more information, please refer to the documentation on [SAP Help Portal](https://help.sap.com/viewer/29badeeee3684338b2e870139bdc4d86/Cloud/en-US/c1b9d6facfc942e3bca664ae06387e9b.html).

-## Build custom Fiori User Experience
+## Build Custom SAP Fiori User Experience
 The objective of this reference application is to showcase the ease of building custom frontends for SAP applications – Bring the ease of use of HTML5 Application on SAP Cloud Platform Neo Environment to the Multi-Cloud environment.